OSH-2022/runikraft-lab4/README.md

 # runikraft-lab4
-A repository of Lab4 of Gtoup Runikraft in OSH-2022.
+A repository of Lab4 of Group Runikraft in OSH-2022.